 If a cultural property is determined eligible for or listed on the NRHP, and thereupon defined as an "historic property," and will be adversely affected by a proposed development, the BLM prefers avoidance of the historic property over costly and lengthy mitigation activities.
-When historic properties cannot be avoided, BLM will determine, in consultation with the SHPO, Tribes, and other consulting parties, the appropriate treatment.
+When historic properties cannot be avoided, BLM will determine, in consultation with the SHPO, ACHP, Tribes, and other consulting parties, the appropriate treatment.
 Project proponents should be aware that cultural resource conflicts do not normally prevent eventual development, but will take time to formulate and implement mitigation measures to prevent the loss of cultural information.
-These mitigating measures will be developed with the input of the BLM Field Office archaeologist(s), the cultural resource use permittee, and the proponent, but consultation with SHPO, and possibly the ACHP, will be necessary.
+These mitigating measures will be developed with the input of the BLM Field Office Archaeologist(s), the permit holder, and the proponent, but consultation with SHPO, and possibly the ACHP, will be necessary.

-The cultural resource use permittee will submit a research design and treatment/mitigation plan, when appropriate, to guide a program of mitigation, to the appropriate BLM Field Office archaeologist for review, unless stipulated differently in a project-specific agreement.
-The proposed plan will conform to the Secretary of the Interior's Standards and Guidelines, Archaeology and Historic Preservation, ACHP guidance on archaeology, and the SHPO's guidelines for "Data Recovery Plans" and "Reports."
+The permit holder will submit a research design and treatment/mitigation plan, when appropriate, to guide a program of mitigation, to the appropriate BLM Field Office Archaeologist for review, unless stipulated differently in a project-specific agreement.
+The proposed plan will conform to the Secretary of the Interior's Standards and Guidelines, Archaeology and Historic Preservation,

+ACHP guidance on archaeology, and the SHPO's guidelines for "Data Recovery Plans" and "Reports."
 BLM and SHPO will comment in writing within ten (10) working days of receipt of correspondence and associated documentation, unless the parties agree to an extension.
 If SHPO disagrees with BLM, the parties will follow procedures for resolving disagreements in Section XII.C. of the Protocol Agreement.
-The BLM will notify the cultural resource use permittee upon SHPO concurrence with the treatment/mitigation plan.
+The BLM will notify the permit holder upon SHPO concurrence with the treatment/mitigation plan.